ChewBoonZhan/PytorchCorrespondanceAndClassification/README.md

 <img src = "https://i.imgur.com/30715yI.png" height = 300/>

 #### For Mac:
-1. Make sure you Clang installed on your machine.
+1. Make sure Clang is installed on your machine.
 For how, check this [guide](https://code.visualstudio.com/docs/cpp/config-clang-mac).

 <br/>
 In the project folder, there is a file called requirements.txt, which contains a list of the libraries needed to be installed.
-To install all the libraries, open a terminal at your project folder location and type:<br/>
+To install all the libraries:

+1. Open a terminal at your project folder
+2. Type:

 ```
 1. pip install --upgrade setuptools